shahriar-hj/Daily-code-in-pycharm/README.md

-# fMRI-EEG-Project
+# Dail fun with Python
-this repository contains project files for NBML -EEG-project competition
+this repository contains project files for Having FUN with Python